 - I. Stay in the playground or on the field - II.
 Play together sensibly and look after one another - III.
 Speak politely and respectfully to everyone - IV.
-Follow all instructions - V. Stop when the bell/whistle goes and enter school quietly.
+Follow all instructions - V. Stop playing when asked and enter school quietly.

 Rewards

 Rewards should: -